Beginner1208/Daniele-Asioli-Academic-website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Padova
+- name: University of Padua
   url: https://www.unipd.it/en/

 # Short bio (displayed in user profile at end of posts)